Keuffel and Esser Manufacturing Complex

 In 1975 the building was converted to housing.
 The western half of the complex became known as Clock Towers, while the eastern half of the complex (which was built in 1887) was converted into residential apartments in 1984 and became what is now called the Grand Adams Apartments.
-The complex was added to the National Register of Historic Places on September 12, 1985.
+The complex was added to the National Register of Historic Places on September 12, 1985, for its significance in architecture.